 Osteoporosis drugs

-Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) help pay for an osteoporosis injectable drug and visits by a home health nurse to inject the drug if you meet these conditions:
+Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) help pay for osteoporosis injectable drugs and visits by a home health nurse to give you the injections if you meet all these conditions:

-• You’re eligible for Part B and meet the criteria for Medicare home health services.
+• Meets the criteria for Medicare home health services.

-• You have a bone fracture that a doctor certifies is related to postmenopausal osteoporosis.
+• Has a bone fracture that a doctor or other health care provider certifies is related to postmenopausal osteoporosis.

-• Your doctor certifies that you’re unable to learn to give yourself the drug by injection and your family members or caregivers are unable and unwilling to give you the drug by injection.
+• Has a health care provider who certifies that you can't give yourself the injection or learn how to give yourself the injection, and your family members or caregivers are unable and unwilling to give you the injection.

 Your costs in Original Medicare